s3lectt/s3lectt/README.md

 # 🌟 About Me:
-👋 Hi, I’m Lúcio Lins, a full-stack developer with a focus on back-end technologies.
+👋 Hi, I’m Lúcio Lins, a Brazilian full-stack developer with a focus on back-end technologies.
 I have nearly 4 years of experience in developing complex systems and a strong knowledge in the field.
 I’m passionate about programming and always seeking new challenges and learning opportunities.

 # 💻 Skills: